heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

    open olp-cpp-sdk.xcodeproj
    ```

-2. In the `XCode` project, from the list of schemes, select the `dataservice-read-example` scheme.
+2. In the `XCode` project, from the list of schemes, select the `dataservice-example` scheme.

-3. In the `dataservice-read-example` target, specify your application access key ID and access key secret.
+3. In the `dataservice-example` target, specify your application access key ID and access key secret.

 4. Build and run the example application.